what is culture

 What happens when culture goes wrong?

-Think of a team where issues are brushed aside, feedback is avoided, and sarcasm or exclusion go unchecked.
+Think of a team where issues are brushed aside, feedback is avoided, and sarcasm or exclusion goes unchecked.
 Over time, trust fades, communication breaks down, and psychological safety disappears.
-People stop taking initiative or raising concerns – even about safety.
+People stop taking initiative or raising concerns.
+Current employees lose motivation, have low morale, don’t feel valued and will leave or worse, stay but ‘check out’.
+You’ll also find it hard to attract and retain quality new staff.
+At the bottom line, productivity and reputation is effected, decreasing overall organisational success.

 What strong workplace culture looks like